k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 #### Question 10: Batch Commands

-Which commands can be used to sync the entire population of Customer LU ?
+Which commands can be used to sync the entire population of a Customer LU?

 A: ```BATCH CUSTOMER FABRIC_COMMAND="sync_instance Customer.?" with async=’true’;```